altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 }
 ```

-The ReadJournalProvider class must have a constructor with one of these signatures:
+The `ReadJournalProvider` class must have a constructor with one of these signatures:
-    - Constructor with a ExtendedActorSystem parameter, a com.typesafe.config.Config parameter,
+- Constructor with a `ExtendedActorSystem` parameter, a `com.typesafe.config.Config` parameter,
     - and a String parameter for the config path.
-    - Constructor with a ExtendedActorSystem parameter, and a com.typesafe.config.Config parameter.
+- Constructor with a `ExtendedActorSystem` parameter, and a `com.typesafe.config.Config parameter`.
-    - Constructor with one ExtendedActorSystem parameter.
+- Constructor with one `ExtendedActorSystem` parameter.
 - Constructor without parameters.

 The plugin section of the actor system’s config will be passed in the config constructor parameter.
-- The config path of the plugin is passed in the String parameter.
+- The config path of the plugin is passed in the `String` parameter.

-If the underlying datastore only supports queries that are completed when they reach the end of the “result set”,
+If the underlying datastore only supports queries that are completed when they reach the end of the "result set",
 - the journal has to submit new queries after a while
-- in order to support “infinite” event streams that include events stored after the initial query has completed.
+- in order to support "infinite" event streams that include events stored after the initial query has completed.
-- It is recommended that the plugin use a configuration property named refresh-interval for defining such a refresh interval.
+- It is recommended that the plugin use a configuration property named `refresh-interval` for defining such a refresh interval.